bcit-ci/CodeIgniter/user_guide_src/source/documentation/index.rst

 			.. note:: Here is something that you should be aware of when using some_method().
 					For real.

-			See also :php:meth:`Some_class::should_do_something`
+			See also :meth:`Some_class::should_do_something`

 		.. method:: should_do_something()

-			:returns: whether or something should be done or not
+			:returns: Whether or something should be done or not
-			:rtype: Boolean
+			:rtype: bool

 It creates the following display: